thescientist13/gallinago/README.md

 );
 ```

-You can also provided an array as the second param to support forwarding individual args, useful when using projects like [**commander**](https://www.npmjs.com/package/commander):
+You can also provide an array as the second param to support forwarding individual args, useful when using projects like [**commander**](https://www.npmjs.com/package/commander):

 ```js
 await runner.runCommand(